SarahTeoh/inventory-management-system/README.md

 ****
 # Inventory Management System
 This is a serverless inventory management system created with AWS services.
-You can access the system [here](https://d2ngzfpqeh77qd.cloudfront.net/.)
+NOTE: The system is temporarily unavailable to save costs on cloud resources usage.
+Please contact me if you wish to see the system in production.

 ## Environment setup